 Appropriate for all levels: The Yi Jin Jing can be practiced from a seated position as well as various depths of standing posture to increasing balance, flexibility, and strength.
 Depending upon the number of repetitions and the amount of effort, it can also be a particularly challenging workout for those who are looking for serious conditioning.
 This exercise also supports the respiratory, cardiovascular, and nervous systems to maintain health.
 All levels are welcome.

-NOTE: Outdoor classes will be an available option as soon as possible ~ thank you for your continued patience.
+NOTE: Outdoor classes will be an available option to online classes this Fall ~ thank you for your continued patience.